How Can Employers Address Employee Burnout?

 - Physical Symptoms: Is the employee troubled by unexplained headaches or physical complaints?
 Are they needing to take more absences than normal due to illness?
 While not always attributed to burnout, physical symptoms can start to affect employees suffering from burnout.

-Ways to Prevent Burnout in Q4
+Ways to Prevent Employee Burnout

 Burnout doesn’t happen overnight, but it can ultimately result in high turnover rates and loss of productivity for organizations.
 Employers will need to not only think about immediate responses to help alleviate their teams, but also long term solutions to prevent future burnout.
-This is especially important in Q4, as teams face increased workloads and the holiday season.

 - Offering EAPs and Other Resources: Does your company provide resources for parenting or wellness?
 And if so, do your employees know about it?
 Remind your employees of mental health resources and other programs they have available to them and educate them on how those resources work.